-- 2.1 Recommend that Council agree the Pay Policy Statement for 2017/18. - 2.2 Agree that the level of the Bracknell Forest Supplement from 1 April 2017 be aligned with the non-statutory "Living Wage" which is now £8.45ph. - 3 REASONS FOR RECOMMENDATIONS - 3.1 To comply with the Department of Communities and Local Government (DCLG) guidance and 2014 Transparency Code requirements. - 3.2 To align the Bracknell Forest Supplement with the new level of Living Wage outside London.
+- 2.1 Recommend that Council agree the Pay Policy Statement for 2018/19.

+- 2.2 Agree that the level of the Bracknell Forest Supplement from 1 April 2018 remain unchanged, as there is no change to the recommended non-statutory "Living Wage", currently £8.45ph and that this is reviewed of and when the recommended living wage is reviewed by the Joseph Rowntree Trust.

+- 3 REASONS FOR RECOMMENDATIONS

+- 3.1 To comply with the Department of Communities and Local Government (DCLG) guidance and 2014 Transparency Code requirements.

-4 ALTERNATIVE OPTIONS CONSIDERED
+- 4 ALTERNATIVE OPTIONS CONSIDERED

+- 4.1 None

+- 5 SUPPORTING INFORMATION

+- 5.1 Pay Policy Statement